 Opening sentence: “So I am fifty-two years old.”

-In this snappy little biography (the book version of her one-woman 2008-2010 stage show of the same name), Carrie Fisher reveals her thoughts on growing up in Hollywood, having a movie star mum, and she is very open and honest about her addictions and bipolar disorder, saying that it took her years to actually work out what was affecting her moods – the disorder or the substances.
+Wishful Drinking was late actress Carrie Fisher’s first memoir (she followed it up in 2011 with Shockaholic and in 2016 with The Princess Diarist) and in this snappy little biography (the book version of her one-woman 2008-2010 stage show of the same name), Carrie reveals her thoughts on growing up in Hollywood and having a movie star mum – Debbie Reynolds.
+She is also very open and honest about her addictions and bipolar disorder, saying that it took her years to actually work out what was affecting her moods – the disorder or the substances she was taking.

-She tells some amazing stories, aside from the ones you’ve probably heard about – Bob Dylan ringing her up to ask her advice on a name for a cologne he’s thinking about releasing, Cary Grant becoming her drugs councillor, that George Lucas wouldn’t let her wear a bra in Star Wars scenes as, ‘...there’s no underwear in space.‘
+Carrie reveals some amazing stories, including (aside from the ones you’ve probably heard about) Bob Dylan ringing her up to ask her advice on a name for a cologne he’s thinking about releasing, Cary Grant becoming her drugs councillor and that Star Wars director George Lucas wouldn’t let her wear a bra in her Star Wars scenes as, ‘...there’s no underwear in space.‘

-Although not long, the pace is fast and – I imagine – much like it must have been talking to Carrie herself, there is never a dull moment and it is packed full of revelations.
+Although not a long book, the pace is fast and – I imagine – much like it must have been talking to Carrie herself, there is never a dull moment as it is packed full of revelations.
 She also mentions that she wrote a novel, Postcards from the Edge, which I did not realise.
 Think I’ll be adding that to my TBR list.